Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Methods

-We present the temperature-dependent static structure factors at ambient pressure in \autoref{fig:XRD}.
-At high temperature, the characteristic peaks of a cubic perovskite are clearly identified (\autoref{fig:XRD}a).
-Below \qty{900}{\kelvin}, R-mode activation produces a doubling of the unit-cell along one axis and the appearance of superlattice peaks at half-integer planes (\autoref{fig:XRD}b).
-Peak splittings of the cubic diffraction lines are also observed.
-The splittings indicate a tetragonal distortion, with the largest splitting corresponding to a \textit{h00} reflection (200), and the \textit{hhh} reflection (111) remaining a singlet.\cite{howard2005structures} Experimental \gls{xrd} data for the tetragonal phase\cite{bystricky2024thermal} is displayed in \autoref{fig:XRD}b for comparison against our predictions.
-The phase was refined as \hmn{I4_1/acd} which, to the best of our knowledge, has not been previously reported for an \ce{ABX3} perovskite.
-We find good agreement with our predicted static structure factors for the higher-symmetry \hmn{I4/mcm} phase: two R-mode reflections are identified in the experimental data at $2\theta$ values \ang{29} and \ang{47}, with the third possibly forming a shoulder at \ang{39}.
+Experimental \gls{xrd} data from Bystrický \textit{et al.} is displayed in \autoref{fig:XRD}b for comparison against our predictions \cite{bystricky2024thermal}.
+The structure was refined in the tetragonal space group \hmn{I4_1/acd} which, to the best of our knowledge, has not been previously reported for an \ce{ABX3} perovskite.
+We find good agreement between the experimental results and our prediction for the higher-symmetry \hmn{I4/mcm} phase.
+R-mode activation produces a doubling of the unit cell along one axis and the appearance of a superlattice peak at a half-integer plane.
+This can be seen in both the experimental and simulation data at $2\theta\approx\ang{29}$.